julianx2rl/Hero-RAW-/README.md

-# Monster and Heroes
+## Monster and Heroes

-Project made for the course CI-Robótica at the Universidad de Costa Rica
+Project made for the course CI-0115 Robótica at the Universidad de Costa Rica

 Behavior for the Hero and the Monster in Javascript